Chapler1/Ophelia---Automated-Calendar/README.md

 ![WireframeMainNav](https://github.com/Sean-Shmulevich/Ophelia/blob/main/.images/WireframeMainNav.png)

 ## 3. View project/task
+- the main view of scheduled events in this screen should very similar to the generated schedule -> pick schedule view
+  - i.e. - the request of class should be the same
+  -( `list projectX = project.getListOfTimes()`Union `list otherThings = projectX.forEach(projectSessionDateTime => User.calendar.get(projectSessionDateTime)`) == set of times on this screen.
 - View single task and configure project settings
+- should this view be able to show everything thats happening on each individual day with a project scheduled or should it just show the times of each scheduled session
+  - what if there are two sessions scheduled for one day?
+- include other long term events/projects in this view or only imported google calendar events?
 ![WireframeViewTask](https://github.com/Sean-Shmulevich/Ophelia/blob/main/.images/WireframeViewTask.png)

 ## 4. Create new project/task
-- maybe: before setting new events be prompted to resync with google calenders this will avoid schedule conflits before they happen.
 - Collect user information about their event to schedule.
 - Generate and show possible schedules within given paremeters
 - Show individual schedules on single press possibly implement a calendar view as well.
   - Show confirmation on single press of 'set' button cancel button goes back to home screen
     - cancel button could possibly prompt to add this configuration to a list of unscheduled tasks that are acessable from settings to be planned later.
+- Maybe?
+  - maybe: before setting new events be prompted to resync with google calenders this will avoid schedule conflits before they happen. but it may mess up an existing one :/
+  - Maybe add the option to add a link to a git repo or canvas or something
+  - Maybe add the option checkbox to schedule on weekends (override free time)
+  - Represent schedule with relative size of 7 rectangles representing relative time per day scheduled.
+  - What if no schedules could be make?
 ![WireframeMakeTask](https://github.com/Sean-Shmulevich/Ophelia/blob/main/.images/WireframeMakeTask.png)

 ## 5. Settings